-Quantum Spatial utilized a Leica ALS70 LiDAR sensor (Figure 3), serial numbers 7229 and 7161, during the project.
+Quantum Spatial utilized Leica ALS70 and Leica ALS80 LiDAR sensors (Figure 3), serial numbers 7161, 7229, and 8227, during the project.

 The Leica ALS 70 system is capable of collecting data at a maximum frequency of 500 kHz, which affords elevation data collection of up to 500,000 points per second.
 The system utilizes a Multi-Pulse in the Air option (MPIA).
 The sensor is also equipped with the ability to measure up to 4 returns per outgoing pulse from the laser and these come in the form of 1st, 2nd, 3rd and last returns.
 The intensity of the returns is also captured during aerial acquisition.